markusmo3/obsidian-private-mode/README.md

 # Private Mode
 Simple #private mode for [Obsidian](https://obsidian.md/).
-All files, links and search results tagged with #private will get a blurred out in the default mode.
+All files, links and search results tagged with #private will get blurred out in the default mode.
 You have to either hover over or focus on the element to show it temporarily or use the command "Reveal all" to always show it.

 **This plugin requires the obsidian plugin [Supercharged Links](https://github.com/mdelobelle/obsidian_supercharged_links) to work**